Victor0118/blog/_posts/2018-06-04-leetcode-contest87.markdown

 > * Link: [Backspace String Compare](https://leetcode.com/problems/backspace-string-compare/description/)
 > * Source: LeetCode
 > * Difficulty: Easy
-> * Given two strings S and T, return if they are equal when both are typed into empty text editors. # means a backspace character.
+> * Description:
 ```
+Given two strings S and T, return if they are equal when both are typed into empty text editors. # means a backspace character.
 ```

 ## Solution